 Some people may have a God-ordained calling in the area of textual criticism.
 I don’t think I’m one of those people (though I might be, God does as he wills) but looking into this area of faith and theology has been very interesting and helpful to me.
 My arguments in this article relate to the study of the New Testament texts, but my arguments can be expanded to the field of the textual criticism of Scripture in general, including the sacred texts of non-Christian religions that are Scripture-focused.

 Despite the fact that I have emphasised its specialist nature, I do believe studying this field could help people to come to a more mature understanding of their sacred Scriptures, and this in turn could help them to convert others to their chosen religion.
 A deeper understanding of Scripture might also help to counteract radicalism from people who, for instance, take one Bible version to be the entirely inerrant word of God (down to every single word and phrase), such as those in the KJV-only movement, for example.

-I hope this article, though only a sweeping overview, has offered some useful food for thought and proved to be an encouragement in some way for someone.
+I hope this article, though only a sweeping overview, has offered some useful food for thought.
 Thanks be to God for his wondrous works and his ceaselessly fascinating sacred Scriptures.